Römische Eifelwasserleitung // Grüner Pütz

 Nettersheim

-The approximately 100-kilometre-long Eifel water pipeline from Nettersheim to Cologne is one of the largest Roman constructions this side of the Alps.
+An approximately 100-kilometre-long Eifel water pipeline from Nettersheim to Cologne is one of the largest Roman constructions on this side of the Alps.
 It supplied Cologne, the provincial capital of Lower Germania, with fresh water from the end of the 1st to the 3rd century AD.

-Walk along the Roman Canal Trail and discover the numerous testimonies of one of the most important archaeological ground monuments in Germany, such as:
+On the Roman Canal Hiking Trail, you will discover further evidence of one of the most important archaeological monuments in Germany, such as:

 - Seepage pipe and "Grüner Pütz" well in Nettersheim.